Getting an Interview

 Later that day, I was contacted by HR who gave me verbal details of the offer and indicated he would overnight the official offer letter the next business day.
 The offer exceeded my original requirements and then some.

-The process took 1 week – interviewed at Akamai in August 2010.
+The process took a week – interviewed at Akamai (New York, NY) in June 2010.